hansmbakker/nuimo-mqtt-manager/README.md

 # Introduction
 This application is meant as a proof of concept to let multiple Nuimos work with multiple apps running on multiple devices.
 It removes the limitation of not being able to control the music on your phone while your computer is connected to it.

+# Demonstration
+A demo video can be seen at https://vimeo.com/162261040.

 # Multiple Nuimos
 This is not worked out in the application yet since I had no devices to test with, but the protocol is prepared for it.